russellkune/russellkune.github.io/_pages/about.md

 Broadly, my research interests are in statistical methodology and machine learning for genomic data.
 See my [research](https://russellkune.github.io/research/) page for more information and recent publications.

 Prior to beginning my PhD, I completed my undergraduate (BA) in [Statistics](https://statistics.fas.harvard.edu/) and Mathematics at Harvard College.
-In my spare time, I am a football (soccer) fan and player.